Meptl/jekyll-nginx-uwsgi/README.md

 # jekyll-nginx-uwsgi
 Docker image combining jekyll, nginx, and uwsgi.
-Builds the jekyll site located at app.
-Hosts it through nginx.

-An example setup hosting the default jekyll page is included.

 # Building & Running
 Add your jekyll site to the app directory.